-15. If I have an advance directive, do I also need a MOLST form?
+If I have an advance directive, do I also need a MOLST form?

 It depends.
-If you don't want emergency medical services personnel to try to resuscitate you in the event of cardiac or respiratory arrest, you must have a MOLST form containing a DNR order signed by your doctor. nurse practitioner, or physician assistant.
+If you don't want emergency medical services personnel to try to resuscitate you in the event of cardiac or respiratory arrest, you must have a MOLST form containing a DNR order signed by your doctor, nurse practitioner, or physician assistant.
 A signed EMS/DNR order approved by the Maryland Institute for Emergency Medical Services Systems would also be valid.

-16. Does the DNR Order have to be in a particular form?
+Does the DNR Order have to be in a particular form?

 Yes.
 Emergency medical services personnel have very little time to evaluate the situation and act appropriately.
 So, it is not practical to ask them to interpret documents that may vary in form and content.
 Instead, the standardized MOLST form has been developed.
-Have your doctor or health care visit MOLST web facility the site at http://marylandmolst.org or contact the Maryland Institute for Emergency Medical Services System at (410) 706-4367 to obtain information on the MOLST form.
+Have your doctor or health care facility visit the MOLST website at http://marylandmolst.org or contact the Maryland Institute for Emergency Medical Services System at 410-706-4367 to obtain information on the MOLST form.

-17. Can I fill out a form to become an organ donor?
+Can I fill out a form to become an organ donor?